Stick shaker: Function in stall protection systems

 The stick shaker is a major element of an aircraft's stall protection system.
 The system is composed of fuselage or wing-mounted angle of attack (AOA) sensors that are connected to an avionics computer, which receives inputs from the AOA sensors along with a variety of other flight systems.
 When this data indicates an imminent stall condition, the computer actuates both the stick shaker and an auditory alert.
 The shaker itself is composed of an electric motor connected to a deliberately unbalanced flywheel.
 When actuated, the shaker induces a forceful, noisy, and entirely unmistakable shaking of the control yoke.
 This shaking of the control yoke matches the frequency and amplitude of the stick shaking that occurs due to airflow separation in low-speed aircraft as they approach the stall.
 The stick shaking is intended to act as a backup to the auditory stall alert, in cases where the flight crew may be distracted.

 Stick pusher

 Other stall protection systems include the stick pusher, a device that automatically pushes forward on the control yoke, commanding a reduction in the aircraft's angle of attack and thus preventing the aircraft from entering a full stall.
-In the majority of circumstances, the stick pusher will not activate until shortly after the stick shaker has given its warning of near-stall conditions being detected, and won't activate if the flight crew have performed appropriate actions to reduce the likelihood of stalling by lowering the angle of attack.
+In the majority of circumstances, the stick pusher will not activate until shortly after the stick shaker has given its warning of near-stall conditions being detected, and will not activate if the flight crew have performed appropriate actions to reduce the likelihood of stalling by lowering the angle of attack.
 Under most regulatory regimes, an aircraft's stall protection systems must be tested and armed prior to takeoff, as well as remain armed throughout the flight; for this reason, startup checklists normally include performing such tests as a matter of routine.